HQarroum/scoped-injector/README.md

 #### Interpolate require paths

-This method also overrides the `require` function to provide a way to inject scoped modules, it does modify modifies the function itself but intercepts the path you are passing to it to interpolate variables associated with project tree :
+This strategy also overrides the `require` function to provide a way to inject scoped modules, it does modify modifies the function itself but intercepts the path you are passing to it to interpolate variables associated with project tree :

 ```javascript
 const auth   = require('${middleware}/oauth/authenticator');